hydephp/develop/docs/creating-content/documentation-pages.md

 Sidebar grouping allows you to group items in the sidebar into categories.
 This is useful for creating a sidebar with a lot of items.
 The Hyde docs for instance use this.

-The feature is enabled automatically when one or more of your documentation pages have the category property set in the front matter.
+The feature is enabled automatically when one or more of your documentation pages have the navigation.group property set in the front matter.
 This will then switch to a slightly more compact sidebar layout with pages sorted into categories.
-Any pages without the category front matter will get put in the "Other" category.
+Any pages without the group front matter will get put in the "Other" group.

 #### Using Front Matter